tomwayson/ambitious-arcgis-app/workshop/1-building-an-app.md

 ## Scaffold some routes

-TODO: About Routes / Controllers / Templates
+About Routes / Controllers / Templates

 ### Add items route
 - set `"usePods": true` in .ember-cli